Correlation-Assisted Quantized Charge Pumping

 The particular model we study is described by the microscopic Hamiltonian:

-on a bipartite chain of spinless fermions with two orbitals per site ($\mathrm{a}$ and $\mathrm{b}$). $\hat{a}^{\dag}_j (\hat{a}_j)$ and $\hat{b}^{\dag}_j (\hat{b}_j)$ represent creation (annihilation) operators on orbitals in sublattice $a$ and $b$ respectively, on site $j$. $J$ is an intra-cell hopping, and $(d\pm \tau)/2$ are alternating inter-cell inter-orbital hopping strengths.
+on a bipartite chain of spinless fermions with two orbitals per site ($\mathrm{a}$ and $\mathrm{b}$). $\hat{a}^{\dag}_j (\hat{a}_j)$ and $\hat{b}^{\dag}_j (\hat{b}_j)$ represent creation (annihilation) operators on orbitals in sublattice $a$ and $b$ respectively, on site $j$. $J$ is an intra-cell hopping~\footnote{Our analysis strictly excludes the point $J = 0$, at which the model obeys different symmetries.}, and $(d\pm \tau)/2$ are alternating inter-cell inter-orbital hopping strengths.
 In the second summation, $\hat{V}$, $\hat{n}^{a} = \hat{a}^{\dag} \hat{a}$, and likewise for $\hat{n}^{b}$.
-To investigate this model, we use the DMRG technique \cite{schollwock_density-matrix_2005}, and look at systems with open boundary conditions~\cite{Note1} DMRG and system details are included in the Supplementary Material~\cite{supplement}.
+To investigate this model, we use the DMRG technique~\cite{schollwock_density-matrix_2005}.
+Below, we show results for periodic boundary conditions (PBC).
+In the Supplementary Material~\cite{supplement} (see also references~\cite{bardyn_probing_2018, fu_kane, altland_nonstandard_1997} therein), we present analogous results for systems with open boundary conditions (OBC) and extensively compare the two.
+For DMRG and system details, see~\cite{supplement}.

 To probe topological properties of our model (\ref{eq:model}), we focus on two many-body topological invariants.
-First, the Resta (many-body) polarization~\cite{resta_quantum-mechanical_1998},
+First, the Resta (many-body) polarization for periodic systems~\cite{resta_quantum-mechanical_1998},